Oluboye123/Analysis-of-Police-Stop-Search-Data-in-the-UK-2019-/README.md

 ---

 ## **📊 Key Research Questions**
-1️⃣ **How many teenagers were stopped and searched by Cleveland Police in July 2020?**
+1 **Which police force conducted the highest number of stop-and-search operations?**

+2 **How does the frequency of stop-and-search vary by police force?**

-2️⃣ **What is the breakdown of age groups affected by stop and search?**
+3 **What is the gender distribution of individuals stopped and searched?**

-3️⃣ **Did the number of searches decrease during the UK’s first COVID-19 lockdown?**
+4 **Which age groups are most frequently searched?**

+5 **Are certain ethnic groups more likely to be stopped and searched?**

+^ **What time of day do most stop-and-search incidents occur?
+Was there a change in stop-and-search patterns during major events (e.g., COVID-19 lockdowns)?**

 ---